Landscape Painting Now From Pop Abstraction to New Romanticism - Thames & Hudson

 Description

-Through a thematic organization into six chapters – Realism and Beyond, Pop-pop Landscapes, New Romanticism, Constructed Realities, Abstract Topographies, and Complex Views – the book offers a generous window into the best contemporary landscape painting, from sensual, lush Cecily Brown landscapes to magical realist works by Trinidad Peter Doig, cheerful seaside scenes by Maureen Gallace of beach houses and foaming oceans, radiant seasonal changes on the English countryside captured by David Hockney, dynamic cartographic abstractions by Julie Mehretu, and post-apocalyptic dioramas by Alexis Rockman far beyond.
+Through thematic organization into six chapters – Realism and Beyond, Pop-pop Landscapes, New Romanticism, Constructed Realities, Abstract Topographies, and Complex Views – the book offers a generous window into the best contemporary landscape art, from the sensuous, lush landscapes of Cecily Brown to Trinidad Peter Doig’s magical realism, Maureen Gallace’s serene seaside cottages and foaming ocean, David Hockney’s radiant seasonal changes in the English countryside, Julie Mehretu’s dynamic cartographic abstractions, and far beyond in post-apocalyptic dioramas by Alexis Rockman.

 Landscape painting includes an extensive essay by art critic Barry Schwabsky.
 His text weaves throughout the entire book, tracing the history of landscape painting from its beginnings in Eastern and Western art, through its transformation in the 20th century, to its contemporary development.
 With over 400 color reproductions, including many details, this ambitious survey makes a compelling case for the ongoing significance of landscape painting in our times.

-Today, still an independent, family-owned company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles printed.
+Today, still an independent, family-owned company, Thames & Hudson is one of the leading publishers of illustrated books worldwide, with over 2000 titles in print.
 It publishes high-quality books across all areas of visual creativity: arts (fine arts, applied arts, decorative arts, performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The company is also expanding its list of children’s books.
+It is also expanding its list of children’s books.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown – where he ran an art gallery and published illustrated books – for London.
 Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), where ideas for books are developed, commissioned, produced, and sold to publishers operating in different markets and languages, to create large print runs and thus reduce unit production costs.
-Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.
+Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), where ideas for books are developed, commissioned, produced, and sold to publishers operating in different markets and languages, to create large editions and thus reduce unit production costs.
+Neurath’s concept was the first of many innovations that Thames & Hudson introduced to the publishing world.

 2016 marked an extraordinary new chapter for the company, announcing publishing partnerships with two of the world’s most important museums: the British Museum and the Victoria and Albert Museum.